JaxPlays-Inc/jaxplays.org/content/productions/2025/2025-what-the-constitution-means-to-me.md

 show_details:
 - Playwright: Heidi Schreck
 Genres:
+- Staged Reading
-- Play
+- Political
 - Drama
-- Staged Reading
 Description: >-
-  Moving between humor, grief, and impassioned political reflection, it urges the audience to consider their own relationship to the Constitution and its ongoing impact.
-A profoundly personal look at our nation's most debated document and how it could evolve to fit our modern times.
+  Heidi Schreck's play explores the Constitution's impact on women's lives and rights.
+It highlights its imperfections and the challenges in upholding its ideals.
+Moving between humor, grief and impassioned political reflection, it urges the audience to consider their own relationship to the Constitution.
 ---